 The New Hampshire Department of Education has information available regarding questions relating to financial aid assistance or the financial aid process.

 The Consumer Financial Protection Bureau is a government agency created to protect consumers by providing the information needed to make smart financial decisions, including in regard to education.

 Not sure what you want to study?
 Complete the assessment at Find Your Calling to find fantastic careers and the education you need to achieve your goals.

 UP NEXT is a free texting tool that offers personalized support with college search, application, federal student aid, and loan repayment through automatic text reminders.

 The U.S. Department of Education has a college search tool called College Scorecard, and the American Association of Community Colleges has a community college finder tool that may be helpful to students interested in a 2-year degree program.

 I’m First! is an online community celebrating and supporting first-generation college students.

-New Hampshire students previously in DCYF foster, relative, residential or shelter care placement should review the resources available from the New Hampshire Department of Health and Human Services and the Students Transitioning and Achieving Results program.
+New Hampshire students previously in DCYF foster, relative, residential, or shelter care placement should review the resources available from the New Hampshire Department of Health and Human Services.

 Do you need to ask your college for additional financial aid?
 If so, you may find SwiftStudent helpful.
 This program can help with financial aid appeals, providing both factual information about eligibility and industry-approved template letters for submission.